Vagit Alekperov: International sanctions

 In April 2022, following Russia's invasion of Ukraine, Alekperov was sanctioned by Australia and the United Kingdom.
 On 21 April, Lukoil issued a statement saying that Alekperov had stepped down and resigned from the board of directors after 29 years.

 In May 2022, Canada also imposed sanctions on Alekperov.
 In October 2022, New Zealand sanctioned Alekperov.

+Scientific Activity

+While already serving as the head of Lukoil, Vagit Alekperov defended a dissertation entitled “The Formation of Conditions and the Ensuring Sustainable Development of Vertically Integrated Oil Companies,” using the enterprise he headed as a case study, and in 1998 he was awarded the degree of Doctor of Economic Sciences.
+In the same year, two of his books were published.

+In 2014, Alekperov was awarded the title of Honorary Professor of Volgograd State University.

+Vagit Alekperov is also a full member of the Russian Academy of Natural Sciences.